blululu/students_check/README.md

 # This script is used for look for lacking homework's students

-If you are looking for a method to find who lacks homework but are not willing to compare one by one,this bash script is for you!
+If you are looking for a little tool to find who lacks homework quickly but are not willing to compare one by one,this bash script is for you!
 It's usage is easy and listed below.

 1.